An illustrated guide to becoming a React.js Developer with links to relevant courses

 19. Virtual Reality

-If you are interested in building Virtual Reality based application then also you have some framework like React 360, which allows you to exciting 360 and VR experiences using React.
+If you are interested in building Virtual Reality based application then also you have some frameworks like React 360, which allows you to exciting 360 and VR experiences using React.
 If you are interested in that area, you can further explore React 360.

 Other Programming Articles you may like